andreslojan/andreslojan/README.md

+I am a professional with a passion for Finance and Technology.
+Because of my work experience and academic background, I have acquired cutting-edge skills which in turn have been applied to several hands-on projects.
+My expertise includes data analysis, Machine Learning, Deep Learning, and visualization techniques through different tools and programming languages.
+I am open to new opportunities and also to collaborate on new challenges

 - 👋 Hi, I’m @andreslojan
 - 👀 I’m interested in AI, Finance, Breakdance
 - 🌱 I’m currently learning Data Science, Artificial Intelligence